Vickers Limited: Ships

 The company bought out the Barrow-in-Furness shipbuilder The Barrow Shipbuilding Company in 1897, acquiring its subsidiary the Maxim Nordenfelt Guns And Ammunitions Company at the same time, to become Vickers, Sons & Maxim.
 When Sir Hiram Maxim retired in 1911 the name of the firm became Vickers Ltd. The yard at Barrow became the "Naval Construction Yard".
 With these acquisitions, Vickers could now produce a complete selection of products, from ships and marine fittings to armour plate and a suite of ordnance.
 In 1901 the Royal Navy's first submarine, Holland 1, was launched at the Naval Construction Yard.
 In 1902 Vickers took a half share in the Clyde shipyard John Brown & Company.

 Cars

 Further diversification occurred in 1901 with the purchase of Herbert Austin's embryonic car manufacturing plans, and Austin himself, from The Wolseley Sheep Shearing Machine Company.
 The new business was incorporated and named The Wolseley Tool and Motor Car Company and works were purchased at Adderley Park, Birmingham.

 Torpedoes

-In 1911 a controlling interest was acquired in Whitehead and Company, a torpedo manufacturer based in Fiume, Croatia and at Portland Harbour, Dorset.
+In 1911 a controlling interest was acquired in Whitehead & Company, a torpedo manufacturer based in Fiume, Croatia and at Portland Harbour, Dorset.